OpenUpSA/pmg-cms-2/README.md

 If the project implements an API, list the API endpoints.

+To start out with this template on a new project:

+    1. Create a new empty repo on GitHub, called my-new-project
+    2. Checkout this template to the new project's directory on your local drive git clone git@github.com:Code4SA/project-template.git my-new-project
+    3. Update the project's "origin" remote to point to the new GitHub repo: cd my-new-project git remote set-url origin git@github.com:Code4SA/my-new-project.git
+    4. Push the template to the empty GitHub repo: git push origin master

 ## Contributing to the project

 This project is open-source, and anyone is welcome to contribute.
 If you just want to make us aware of a bug / make